maniartech/x/calc/docs/CSC.md

 # calc.CSC

-CSC function returns cosecant of a number.
+CSC function calculates the cosecant of a number and returns the angle in the radian.
+Geometrically it is the ratio of the right triangle's hypotenuse divided by its opposite side.

 ## Syntax